Novel strategies of Ensemble Model Output Statistics (EMOS) for calibrating wind speed/power forecasts: Calibration for the wind speed

 Figure\ \ref{fig:confronto_E4pl_EMNpl_BAM} shows the NMAE skill score for the two strategies discussed above using the EMOS$_+$ calibration based on the node closest to the SYNOP station as the reference forecast.
 The strategy of selecting the best grid point is clearly the one giving the poorest result with an overall average improvement of only 1$\%$.
 EMOS$_{+4}$ leads to a more significant improvement of about 3$\%$\footnote{A similar level of improvement has been obtained (not shown) exploiting a standard Bayesian Model Averaging (BMA) \citep{leith1974theoretical, kass1995bayes, hoeting1999bayesian}.}.\\

-As a last step, we finally exploited our EMOS$_r$ calibration downstream of the EMOS$_{+4}$ calibration.
+Let us now assess the added value of our EMOS$_r$-based calibration downstream of the EMOS$_{+4}$ calibration.
+Figure \ref{fig:NMAE_Pearson_EMOS4plr} shows the skill scores of both the NMAE and the correlation coefficient of the EMOS$_{+4r}$-based calibration using the EMOS$_{+4}$-based calibrated forecast as reference.
+The average value of the NMAE skill score is 2$\%$ while the correlation coefficient is 1$\%$.
+Therefore, the strategy of calibration with the moving training window does not lead, on average, to a great improvement.
+Nevertheless, some stations clearly show significant improvements while a very small number of stations get a little bit worse.
+The effectiveness of the rolling-window training clearly emerges from the reliability index, $\Delta$.

 Figure\ \ref{fig:E4pl_vs_E4plrl} shows the $\Delta$ skill score for the EMOS$_{+4r}$ forecast with the EMOS$_{+4}$ as the reference forecast.
 This strategy leads to an average improvement of 21$\%$.
 For the individual stations, the improvement is very variable; with many stations showing a poor improvement while others reaching a skill score of 80$\%$.

 Finally, Figure\ \ref{fig:PIT_prev10_E0_E4plrl} shows the evolution of the PIT histogram in three steps of calibration from raw, to EMOS$_0$ and, finally, to EMOS$_{+4r}$ for a SYNOP station having a value of $\Delta$, after the EMOS$_{+4r}$ calibration, corresponding to the median.
 As expected, the PIT for the raw forecast shows a strong underdispersion of the variance compared to the actual uncertainty of the model.
-Also evident is a strong tendency to underestimate the observations.
+Also evident is a tendency to underestimate the observations.
 The EMOS$_0$ calibration has a noticeable effect on the PIT compared to the raw case.
 EMOS$_{+4r}$ calibration shows a good improvement with an average $\Delta$ passing from 0.18 for the EMOS$_0$-calibrated forecast to 0.12 for both the 0-24 and 24-48 hour forecast interval.